Tokushōryū Makoto: Makuuchi and later career

-In his first top-tier tournament he managed a 9–6 record, making him the first makuuchi debut wrestler in 2013 to achieve a winning record.
+In his first top-tier tournament Tokushōryū managed a 9–6 record, making him the first makuuchi debut wrestler in 2013 to achieve a winning record.
 In the following two tournaments however, he would get two consecutive losing records, just barely managing to avoid demotion.
 He dropped to the second division in 2014 but was immediately promoted back to makuuchi after posting a 12–3 record.
 Fighting from the low rank of maegashira 16 in the January 2015 tournament he scored 11–4 and was runner-up to Hakuhō, who won a record-breaking 33rd yūshō.
-He remained in the top division for the next two years, reaching a career high rank of maegashira 4 in May 2015.
+He remained in the top division for the next two years, reaching maegashira 4 in May 2015.
 He then dropped down the banzuke and was relegated again after the September 2016 tournament.
-He returned to makuuchi in March 2017, but a record of only 4–11 in consecutive tournaments in July and September saw him demoted to jūryō once again.
+Tokushōryū returned to makuuchi in March 2017, but a record of only 4–11 in consecutive tournaments in July and September saw him demoted to jūryō once again.
 In September 2018 he won his first jūryō division championship after a playoff win over Daiamami.
 He returned to the top division in May 2019 but only for one tournament as he recorded four wins against eleven losses, a failure he later attributed to a "lack of appetite for victory" because he was content simply to be in makuuchi again.

 After recording eight wins in November 2019 he earned his sixth promotion to the top division and started the January 2020 tournament at west maegashira 17, making him the lowest-ranked of the 42 entrants.
 He defeated Chiyoshōma in his first bout before losing to Kaisei on the second day but then recorded eleven straight wins to enter the penultimate day in a tie for the lead with Shōdai.
 He was then matched against Shōdai and won by tsukiotoshi to take the sole lead.
-The final match on the last day of the tournament saw Tokushōryū pitted against the ōzeki Takakeishō needing to win to take the title: if he lost he would have had to face Shōdai again in a play-off.
+The final match on the last day of the tournament saw Tokushōryū pitted against ōzeki Takakeishō and needing to win to take the title: if he lost he would have to face Shōdai again in a play-off.
 Tokushōryū secured a right hand outside grip on Takakeishō's belt and forced his opponent out of the ring to win by yorikiri.
 He became the first wrestler from Nara Prefecture to win a top division championship in 98 years and the first to do so from the bottom rank in the division since Takatōriki in March 2000.
 In addition to the yūshō, Tokushōryū also received his first ever sanshō or special prizes, for Outstanding Performance and Fighting Spirit.